Karl von Weizsäcker: Early life

 He was born Karl Hugo Weizsäcker in Stuttgart, the son of the theologian Karl Heinrich Weizsäcker and his wife, the former Auguste Sophie Christiane Dahm.
 While serving as a politician at the court of the Kingdom of Württemberg, his family was raised to nobility as von Weizsäcker.

 Weizsäcker studied at the University of Tübingen.

 Career

 While serving in the administration of King William II of Württemberg, he was raised to the nobility on 24 February 1897.

 From 1900 onwards, he served as Minister of Culture — until 4 December 1906 when he was made Prime Minister.
 He served in this office until 6 November 1918, shortly before the monarchy was abolished in the German Revolution of 1918–1919.

 In 1916, he and his family were raised to the hereditary noble title of Baron (Freiherr).
-(Note: .)